Middlesbrough boss echoes Cardiff counterpart in hailing Dean Smith

 The Bees were the better side as they played out a 1-1 draw at Griffin Park on Saturday afternoon; Lewis Macleod cancelled out Adama Traore's fine opener.

-And Pulis admitted that Brentford would have won on points if it was a boxing contest.
+And Pulis admitted that Brentford would have won on points if it was a boxing contest as he conceded that they were the superior team on the day.

 “I thought they were the better team but we have worked really hard defensively and did a smashing job in restricting them to shots from outside the box,” he said.